jerry81/GHP/2024/mar.md

     - stability AI employees banned from using MJ
   - another Musk startup: xAI - spinoff of X (twitter) - chatbot Grok - to be open source
   - reddit considered a Junk Stock IPO?
+  - Canonical (Ubuntu) turns 20
+  - Rivian (EV, amazon backed) has a surge in stock price - cheap new suv
 - tech
   - edit genes in vitro?
   - french gov cyberattacked